3 min read

 What is a control analysis?

-Control analysis requires the scrutiny of the technical and nontechnical safeguards designed to reduce the likelihood of a threat exploiting system vulnerabilities.
+Control analysis requires the scrutiny of the technical and nontechnical safeguards that are designed to reduce the likelihood of a threat exploiting system vulnerabilities.
 The analysis identifies whether the controls are functioning as intended and determines their adequacy in addressing the identified risks.

 Can control analyses be applied to assess the efficacy of email policies in healthcare?

 Control analysis complements the use of HIPAA compliant email platforms like Paubox to help uncover any gaps or weaknesses in both the procedural aspects of email policies.
-If the analysis, for example, reveals that employees are not sufficiently trained to recognize phishing attempts, the organization might update its training program.
+If the analysis, for example, reveals that employees are not sufficiently trained to recognize phishing attempts, the organization might consider updating its training program.

 If the policy suffers from inadequate encryption or fails to monitor outbound emails for protected health information (PHI), the organizations could improve these controls to reduce the risk of data breaches.
 Control analysis provides healthcare organizations with a systematic framework to assess and improve the security of their practices.